 My Bible readings for this past week included the parable of the ‘Soils’; more commonly known as the ‘Sower and the Seed’.
-The parable describes seed, the word of God, that is sown into four different kinds of soil, and the response of each soil to that seed.
+The parable describes some seed, the word of God, that is sown into four different kinds of soil, and the response of each soil to that seed.
 The first soil is unresponsive to the word, it never takes root.
 The seed in the second soil sprouts and begins to grow.
 But it is killed by persecution and difficulties in life.
-The seed sown in third soil also sprouts and grows some.
+The seed sown in the third soil also sprouts and grows some.
 But it is choked out by thorns, the worries and pleasures of life.
 Finally, the seed in the fourth soil not only sprouts and grows but is productive and fruitful.

 Seed Sown on Thorny Ground

 I cannot read this parable without thinking about the soil of my own life.
 The word of God has been sown and, unlike the first soil, has sprouted and grown some; but how much?
 As much as I would like to be the productive soil that bears much fruit, too often I fear that the thorns are too thick and entangling.

 Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.
 (Mark 4:18-19 NIV)